 I am lucky to have the parents I have, Kitty and Bob, now 89, sitting over there.
 Both of them left school at 15, my father to become an electrician and my mother to study nursing.
 Both of them benefited from the free education offered by the Whitlam Government in the 1970s and attended university.

-My parents encouraged, are I say it, expected, my siblings and I to pursue higher education ourselves.
+My parents encouraged, dare I say it, expected, my siblings and I to pursue higher education ourselves.

-My sister Helen went on to become a highly trained specialist nurse who now flies around New South Wales jumping in and out of helicopters working for the Newborn and Paediatric Emergency Transport Service (known a NETS).
+My sister Helen went on to become a highly trained specialist nurse who now flies around New South Wales jumping in and out of helicopters working for the Newborn and Paediatric Emergency Transport Service (known as NETS).
 Helen is an adrenaline junky, as I say, jumping in and out of helicopters and planes, riding in ambulances, all in a days work.
-Something like this is pretty boring for Helen, I can imagine.
+Something like this is pretty boring for Helen, I would imagine.

 My sister Heather who is watching online became a science teacher and is now a farmer.